HQ: Floor 8 & 9, City Tower 2, Sheikh Zayed Road, Dubai, UAE

 • Domestic worker: AED 1,830.

-What is the Minimum Wage & Basic Salary in Dubai, UAE?
+What is the Basic Salary in Dubai, UAE?

 One of the biggest challenges of doing business in Dubai is setting the right salary for your employees.
-You should already know that currently, there is no minimum wage in Dubai; however, there is an average salary that is important to know.
-According to surveys the average salary in this city is 258,000 AED.
+You should already know that there is currently no set Dubai minimum wage; however, there is an average salary that is important to know.

 How can you pay employees in the UAE?